Ferrari 312 P: History

-Car in Racing
+Car in racing

 The first registered race was at the 12 Hours of Sebring in 1969.
 Ferrari (short on money) started only one 312 P (chassis no. 0868).
 Mario Andretti got pole position, and with Chris Amon, he managed to finish second.
 This raised hopes for a prospective Ferrari victory.
 At the ensuing test weekend at Le Mans, a different car, chassis no. 0870, disappointed, and it was clear that better aerodynamics (with a closed coupe) were necessary.
-The 0870 also raced at the BOAC 500 in Brands Hatch, where Amon and Pedro Rodríguez finished fourth (behind three Porsche 908-01).
-At 1000km Monza, Chris Amon took the pole with the 312 P spider, ahead of Jo Siffert's 908-01, but had to retire.
-The 312 P was not entered in the second Italian race, the Targa Florio, and had to retire in the German 1000 km Nürburgring.
-At the 1000 km Spa race, the 312 P of Rodriguez and David Piper was second behind the Siffert/Redman 908-01LH.
-Two 312 Ps were entered in the 1969 24 Hours of Le Mans, now as low-drag Berlinettas.
+The 0870 also raced at the BOAC 500 in Brands Hatch, where Amon and Pedro Rodríguez finished fourth (behind three new open top Porsche 908/02).
+At 1000km Monza, Chris Amon took the pole with the 312 P spider, ahead of Jo Siffert's 908 LH coupé, but had to retire.
+The 312 P was not entered in the second Italian race, the 1969 Targa Florio were Porsche dominated.
+It had to retire in the German 1000 km Nürburgring.
+At the 1000 km Spa race, the 312 P of Rodriguez and David Piper was second behind the Siffert/Redman 908 LH.
+The two 312 Ps were entered in the 1969 24 Hours of Le Mans, now as low-drag Berlinettas.
 They were fifth and sixth on the grid, but didn't finish.
+The Amon car was damaged in the fatal crash of John Woolfe in the first lap.
+The other car was affect by oil leaks ran and ran in the top 10 for about 15 hours.

-During the 1969 season, the appearance of the Porsche 917 had made clear that only a similar new prototype-like 5-litre "sports car" would be able to challenge it until the loop hole expires after 1971.
+The appearance of the Porsche 917 at the Geneva show in March 1969 had made clear that only a similar new prototype-like 5-litre "sports car" would be able to challenge it until the loop hole expires after 1971.
 Since mid-1969, Ferrari spent some of the millions earned in the Fiat deal for the construction of the required series of 25 new 5-litre V12 Group 5 sports cars which accordingly was called 512S.

-At the end of the 1969 season the two remaining 312 Ps were sold to Luigi Chinetti's North American Racing Team, since the European branch of Ferrari racing would rely on the Ferrari 512S in 1970 - and only in 1970, abandoning it to focus on the 1971 Ferrari 312 PB that would be raced for three seasons.
-The 312 Ps returned to Europe for the 1970 24 Hours of Le Mans, where one of them was raced (as opposed to eleven 512s).
-The car was among the 16 cars still running at the end.
+At the end of the 1969 season the two remaining 312 Ps were sold to Luigi Chinetti's North American Racing Team, since the European branch of Ferrari racing would rely on the Ferrari 512S in 1970.
+The NART 312Ps returned to Europe for the 1970 24 Hours of Le Mans, where one of them was raced, along with eleven 512.
+The 312P was among the 16 cars still running at the end.

+Later in 1970 the 512S was upgraded to the modified 512M, but then the big 512 was abandoned by the factory and only entered by customers in 1971 while the Scuderia introduced a Ferrari 312 PB with the flat-12 "boxer" engine that would be raced for three seasons.